What We Do

 Support collective governance

-Support local and inclusive governance structures for collective decision-making by establishing, or strengthening existing, grazing area committees who voluntarily sign Rangeland Stewardship Agreements to support the management of rangelands and livestock in exchange for benefits.
+Support local and inclusive governance structures for collective decision-making by establishing, or strengthening existing grazing area committees who voluntarily sign rangeland stewardship agreements to support the management of rangelands and livestock in exchange for benefits.

 grazing cattle